lpcprog#

 - erase_sector(start_sector, end_sector, print_status=True)#

-This command is used to erase one or more sector(s) of on-chip flash memory.
+Erase one or more sectors of on-chip flash memory.

 - Parameters: